Backstories, Information, and other fun information about your favorite characters from The Veiled Duchess Series.

-“Yes,” Thetis laughs in approval but the sound is chilling, “They’re children of Triton.
+“Yes.”
+Thetis laughs in approval but the sound is chilling.
+“They’re children of Triton.
 You have to convince one to give you a shell without it killing you.
 I met one, but I made a mistake.
-Instead of her killing me however she saw something in me," Thetis laughs as if that last statement is an inside joke, "She taught me how to access my own magic.
-And once I learned how to manipulate water through the shell, I learned how to manipulate people.”
+Instead of her killing me, however, she saw something in me,” Thetis says with irony, as if that last statement is an inside joke.
+“She taught me how to access my own magic.
+And once I learned how to manipulate water through the shell, I learned to manipulate people.”

 Empress Ceto of Lycos

-She's spared no expense to intimidate; her obsidian hair is pulled back and braided around her head before falling in ringlets down her back.
-The crown upon her head appears to be made of jagged black diamond and rough rubies that look as if a mere touch would slice anyone's palm open.
+She’s spared no expense to intimidate; her obsidian hair is pulled back and braided around her head before falling in ringlets down her back.
+The crown upon her head is made of jagged black diamond and rough rubies that look as if a mere touch would slice anyone’s palm open.